-Adults aged 26 years and older are not typically recommended for HPV vaccination.
+With the exception of men who have sex with men (MSM), adults aged 26 years and older are not typically recommended for HPV vaccination.
 This is because people 26 years and older have usually already been exposed to HPV.

 If you aged are 26 years and over and you wish to be vaccinated for HPV, you should talk to your doctor and seek their advice.